FEBRUARY 7* is the traditional memorial of ST. ROMUALD (+1027).

 About 978, Romuald and Marinus moved to Cuxa, living near the Benedictine monastery for ten years.
 During that time, Romuald took advantage of the library to learn as much as possible about monasticism.

 After that, Romuald spent thirty years traveling around Italy founding and reforming monasteries.
-He was so successful that the holy Emperor Otto III asked him to be abbot at Saint'Appollinaire.
-He tried for a year but the monks were so resistant that Romuald, in a fit of anger, threw the abbot's staff at the emperor and left, returning to his hermitic roots.
-In1012, Romuald was asked to establish a monastery on land in Val-de-Castro donated by Campus Maldoli, or Camadoli.
-It was built up over the next few years and became the mother-house for the Camadolese order, where Romuald died, as he had predicted, alone in his cell, in 1027.
+He was so successful that the holy Emperor Otto III asked him to be abbot at Saint’Appollinaire.
+He tried for a year but the monks were so resistant that Romuald, in a fit of anger, threw the abbot’s staff at the emperor and left, returning to his hermitic roots.
+In1012, Romuald was asked to establish a monastery on land donated by Campus Maldoli, or Camadoli.
+It was built up over the next few years and became the mother-house for the Camadolese order, where Romuald died in 1027.

 We so venerate and worship the relics of the martyrs and confessors that Him hose martyrs and confessors they are, we may adore; we honor the servants, that honor may rebound to the Lord, who said: “Who receives you, receives me.”